THE YOUNG PERSON’S MANUAL

 Biographies.
 Another good type of learning is to read biographies of respected and wonderful people.
 These will inspire you.
 Often, the finest people did not start out happy, healthy or privileged in any way.

 So read biographies to be inspired.
 This website has a few articles about people and groups who have inspired me, such as Inspiration, The Cancer Pioneers, Nikola Tesla, R. Buckminster Fuller.
 Others are Bushmen Of The Kalahari and The Mutant Message From Down Under.
+More are in the Biography Section of the Read Articles page.

 Always remember the Biblical idea: “Seek and you shall find”, “Ask and it shall be given”, “Knock and the door shall be opened”.